NASAWaterInsight/NLDAS-3/README.md

 ![Various options to access data](nldas_data_access.png)

-You can access NLDAS-3 data using the following methods:
+You can access NLDAS-3 meteorological model input (forcing) data data using the following methods:

 1. **Download data locally**
    Follow the instructions in [this guide](data_access/1-download_from_aws.md) to download data to your local machine using AWS CLI.